telerik/maui-docs/knowledge-base/chart-multiple-axes.md

 ```

 Subscribe to the `Chart.HandlerChanged` event.
-Inside the event, access the native chart per platform and add additional vertical axis to the native control.
+Inside the event, access the native chart per platform and add additional vertical axes to the native control.

 ```C#
 private void chart_HandlerChanged(object sender, EventArgs e)